Wellness

 How To Collect A Urine Sample From Your Dog

-Check out this brief video that has some excellent tips on the best way to get your dog’s urine sample.
+The best time to collect your dog’s urine is in the morning when their bladder is full.
+Check out this brief video for excellent tips on how to get your dog’s urine sample.

 Can I Use A Human UTI Test On My Dog?